 Spearheaded by the Arthritis Foundation, National Arthritis Awareness Month aims to make people more aware of arthritis and the issues involved.
 Every year, the month of May is recognized to motivate Americans to get up and moving, while raising funds for arthritis research, support and advocacy.
+Learn more about the facts and 4 common myths of arthritis.

 Did you know that arthritis is the most common cause of disability in the US today?

-Here are a few astounding facts:
+Here are a few astounding facts of Arthritis:

-- More than 40 million Americans have been diagnosed with arthritis
+- More than 40 million Americans have been diagnosed with Arthritis

 - There are more than 100 forms of this crippling disease